Sonalkri2004/Finsense/README.md

 - Approve or reject verified transactions.
 - View and download transaction details.

-# 📌Workflow of the Application
+# 🔺Workflow of the Application
 ## 1. Role Assignment (Admin Role)
  - Admin logs in and assigns roles to newly created users (default is User).
  - Admin can manage users (add, edit, delete) and their permissions dynamically.